nishanths/nishanths.github.io/README.md

 **Automated deploy**

-The `wercker.yml` files contains a job that builds and force pushes the generated `_site` files to the `master` branch on GitHub.

-Usually, I keep the source on a separate branch named `source`, and let wercker handle pushing to `master`.
+The `wercker.yml` files contains a job that builds and force pushes the static files to the `master` branch on GitHub.
+I usually keep the source on a separate `source` branch and let wercker take care of pushing to `master`.

 ## License

 The web fonts are subject to their original licenses.
-You are welcome to use the other content under the MIT License (where applicable).
+You are welcome to use the other content under the MIT License.

 [MIT](http://nishanths.mit-license.org).
 Copyright © 2016 [Nishanth Shanmugham](https://github.com/nishanths).